Wilms Cancer Foundation

 What's on this page:

-Loss of Appetitie and Weight Changes due to Wilms tumor
+Understanding Loss of Appetite & Weight Changes due to Wilms tumor

 Loss of appetite can sometimes occur in children diagnosed with Wilms tumor and other forms of childhood kidney cancer.
 Although changes in eating habits are common in childhood and are often related to routine illnesses or temporary health issues, persistent appetite changes may occasionally develop alongside other symptoms associated with kidney tumors and abdominal disease.